duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

     }
 ```

-### TRefCountingOfRelaxedRegisteredNotNullPointer, TRefCountingOfRelaxedRegisteredFixedPointer

-### TRefCountingOfRelaxedRegisteredConstPointer, TRefCountingOfRelaxedRegisteredNotNullConstPointer, TRefCountingOfRelaxedRegisteredFixedConstPointer

 ### Scope pointers
-Scope pointers point to scope objects.
-Scope objects are essentially objects that are allocated on the stack, or whose "owning" pointer is allocated on the stack.
-So the object is destroyed when it, or its owner, goes out of scope.
-In C++ at the moment, there isn't really a good way for a program to determine at compile time whether an object is allocated on the stack or not, so in order to exploit the properties of stack allocated objects, the library needs you to explicitly declare when an object is stack allocated.
-You do this by wrapping the type in the `mse::TXScopeObj<>` (transparent) wrapper template.

-Note that you do not need to do this for all objects allocated on the stack.
-Just the ones for which you want to obtain a scope pointer.
-The reason you might want a scope pointer, as opposed to say, a registered pointer, is that, by default, scope pointers have no run-time overhead.
-In fact, it is expected that ultimately, scope pointers will be by far the most commonly used of the pointers provided by the library.

-In the future we expect that there will be a "compile helper tool" to verify that objects declared as scope objects are indeed allocated on the stack and used properly.
-For now, be careful to follow these rules:
+Scope pointers are pointers that live (only) to the end of the scope in which they (or their owners) are declared, and that point (only) to objects that live at least that long.
+Because scope pointers are only allowed to target objects that are known, at compile-time, to outlive them, they should be memory safe without need of any run-time overhead.

+Scope pointers generally satisfy the restrictions the lifetime checker would impose on raw pointers, and could be considered as basically a stand-in for raw pointers for situations where a complete lifetime checker is not available.
+When a lifetime checker is/becomes available, scope pointers can be "disabled", i.e. aliased to their corresponding raw pointers, by simply defining the `MSE_SCOPEPOINTER_DISABLED` preprocessor symbol.

+Indeed, unlike other pointers in this library, the safety of scope pointers is not fully enforced at compile-time currently, so if even a partially functioning lifetime checker is available, you'd probably want to use it on your code to augment scope pointers' existing compile-time safety features.

+In lieu of full compile-time enforcement, run-time checking is used in debug builds to catch any unsafe misuses of scope pointers.
+Defining the `MSE_SCOPEPOINTER_RUNTIME_CHECKS_ENABLED` preprocessor symbol will enable run-time checking in non-debug builds as well.

+Scope pointers usually point to scope objects.
+Scope objects are objects that live to the end of the scope in which they are declared.
+You can designate pretty much any type to be a scope object type by wrapping it in the `mse::TXScopeObj<>` (transparent) wrapper template.
+As with registered objects, this wrapper does not support some types that cannot act as a base class.
+For `int`, `bool` and `size_t` use the safer [substitutes](#primitives) that can act as base classes.

+The rules for using scope pointers and objects are essentially as follows:

-- Objects of scope type (types whose name starts with "TXScope" or "xscope") must be global or local (non-static) automatic variables.
+- Objects of scope type (types whose name starts with "TXScope" or "xscope") must be local (non-[static](#thread_local-static-and-global-variables)) automatic variables.
-	- Basically global or allocated on the stack.
+	- Basically allocated on the stack.
 - Note that scope pointers are themselves scope objects and must adhere to the same restrictions.
 - Do not use scope types as members of classes or structs.
-	- Note that you can use the [`mse::make_pointer_to_member()`](#make_pointer_to_member) function to obtain a scope pointer to a member of a scope object.
+	- Note that you can use the [`mse::make_xscope_pointer_to_member_v2()`](#make_pointer_to_member_v2) function to obtain a scope pointer to a member of a scope object.
 So it's generally not necessary for any class/struct member to be declared as a scope object.
 	- In the uncommon cases that you really want to use a scope type as a member of a class or struct, that class or struct must itself be a scope type.
 User defined scope types must adhere to the [rules](#defining-your-own-scope-types) of scope types.
 - Do not use scope types as base classes.
 	- There probably isn't much motivation to do this anyway.
 	- In the uncommon cases that you really want to use a scope type as a base class/struct, the derived class/struct must itself be a scope type.
 User defined scope types must adhere to the [rules](#defining-your-own-scope-types) of scope types.
 - Do not use scope types as function return types.
-	- In the uncommon cases that you really want to use a scope type as a function return type, it must be wrapped in the [`mse::TXScopeReturnValue<>`](#txscopereturnable) transparent template wrapper.
+	- In the uncommon cases that you really want to use a scope type as a function return type, it must be wrapped in the [`mse::TXScopeReturnValue<>`](#return_value) transparent template wrapper.
 	- `mse::TXScopeReturnValue<>` will not accept non-owning scope pointer types.
 Pretty much the only time you would legitimately want to return a non-owning pointer to a scope object is when that pointer is one of the function's input parameters.
 In those cases you can use the [`xscope_chosen_pointer()`](#xscope_chosen_pointer) function.

-Failure to adhere to the rules for scope objects could result in unsafe code.
-Currently, most, but not all, inadvertent misuses of scope objects should result in compile errors.
-Again, at some point the restrictions will be fully enforced at compile-time, but for now hopefully these rules are intuitive enough that adherence should be fairly natural.
+Again, currently, most, but not all, inadvertent misuses of scope objects should result in compile errors.
+At some point the restrictions will be fully enforced at compile-time (either by the lifetime checker or a separate tool), but for now hopefully these rules are intuitive enough that adherence should be fairly natural.
 Just remember that the safety of scope pointers is premised on the fact that scope objects are never deallocated before the end of the scope in which they are declared, and (non-owning) scope pointers (and any copies of them) never survive beyond the scope in which they are declared, so that a scope pointer cannot outlive its target scope object.

-In lieu of full compile-time enforcement, run-time checking is available to enforce safety and help detect misuses of scope pointers.
-Run-time checking in debug mode is enabled by defining `MSE_SCOPEPOINTER_USE_RELAXED_REGISTERED`.
-Additionally defining `MSE_SCOPEPOINTER_RUNTIME_CHECKS_ENABLED` will enable them in non-debug modes as well.
-And as with registered pointers, scope pointers cannot target types that cannot act as a base class.
-For `int`, `bool` and `size_t` use the safer [substitutes](#primitives) that can act as base classes.

 Generally, there are two types of scope pointers you might use, [`TXScopeOwnerPointer<>`](#txscopeownerpointer) and [`TXScopeItemFixedPointer<>`](#txscopeitemfixedpointer). `TXScopeOwnerPointer<>` is similar to `boost::scoped_ptr<>` in functionality (but more limited in intended use).
 It creates an instance of a given class on the heap and destroys that instance in its destructor.
 (We use "scope" to mean "execution scope", where in boost it seems to also include "declaration scope".)
 `TXScopeItemFixedPointer<>` is a "non-owning" pointer to scope objects.
 It is (intentionally) limited in its functionality, and is primarily intended for the purpose of passing scope objects by reference as function arguments.